merlinepedra/azimuth-pitch-calculator/README.md

 	- ascending (e.g. 00:01 - 00:10 or Z.jpg > A.jpg)
 	- descending (e.g. 00:10 - 00:01 or A.jpg > Z.jpg)

+Note: we use [EXIF] `GPSDateTime` not [EXIF] `CaptureTime` values for datetime because many 360 stitching tools rewrite `CaptureTime` as datetime of stiching process not the datetime the image was actually captured.
+This can cause issues when sorting by time (e.g. images might not be stiched in capture order).
+Therefore, `GPSDateTime` is more likely to represent the true time of capture.

 ### Format

 `python azimuth-calculator.py -c [CONNECTION TYPE] -o [CONNECTION ORDER] [INPUT PHOTO DIRECTORY] [OUTPUT PHOTO DIRECTORY]`